Splitting-strategies for arbitrary-order fully mixed finite element discretizations of the Biot equations: Numerical results

 As a final numerical experiment, we investigate how the performance of the splitting scheme changes when the Young's modulus and the applied load are scaled simultaneously.
 More precisely, we set

 with

-while updating all model parameters depending on \(E\) accordingly and keeping the remaining benchmark parameters fixed.
-This scaling keeps the solution variables on a broadly comparable scale across the different tests, while the coupling strength changes.
+\answer{while updating all model parameters depending on \(E\) accordingly and keeping the remaining material parameters of Table~\ref{tab:mandel_parameters} fixed.
+Since the iteration count of this benchmark is largest during the coupled transient and remains low once the pressure has diffused, we restrict the present scan to the time interval $[0,100]$, so that the reported averages characterize the coupled regime rather than the near-steady tail; the averages of the reference run above, taken over the full time interval $[0,50000]$, are correspondingly lower.} This scaling keeps the solution variables on a broadly comparable scale across the different tests, while the coupling strength changes.
 The corresponding average numbers of iterations per time step are reported in Table~\ref{tab:mandel_avg_iter_gamma3}.

-The results show that for weakly and moderately coupled regimes, that is, for $\gamma_3=100,10,1$, the theoretically tuned scheme is consistently more efficient than the untuned one.
-In these cases, the average iteration count is reduced from $4.00$ to $3.50$, from $5.80$ to $5.00$, and from $9.00$ to $7.10$, respectively.
-Hence, in this range the negative tuning parameter has the expected beneficial effect and improves the convergence of the fixed-stress iteration.

-For smaller values of $\gamma_3$, the coupling strength increases further.
-At $\gamma_3=10^{-1}$, the tuned scheme still gives a mild improvement, reducing the average iteration count from about $9.6$ to about $8.0$.
-However, for $\gamma_3=10^{-2}$ and $\gamma_3=10^{-3}$ the behavior changes.
-In these more strongly coupled regimes, the tuned scheme is no longer uniformly advantageous.
-For $k=1$ and $k=2$ the iteration counts increase substantially, and for $\gamma_3=10^{-3}$ this deterioration is particularly pronounced.
-Only for \(k=3\) does the tuned scheme remain competitive and, for the smallest values of \(\gamma_3\), outperform the untuned variant.

-The performance for the additional 1D-tuned option highlights the special character of Mandel's problem.
-Consistently (besides for very large coupling strength), the 1D-tuned fixed-stress split requires very few iterations and outperforms especially the theoretically tuned fixed-stress split, avoiding the deterioration for strong coupling strength.
-With three iterations in various cases, it confirms the physical motivation of informing the tuning based on the physical character of the expected solution, here dictated by the stress field and thus conversion from increments in volumetric stress to those in pressure.
-This highlights that, for the Mandel problem, the practically optimal stabilization is governed more strongly by its underlying one‑dimensional character than by the theoretically optimal two‑dimensional tuning parameter.